 The reported values in each general measurement datafile must be recorded, at a minimum, at the required frequency and accuracy described in subdivisions (h) and (i), respectively, of section 933.
 For measurements that must be collected on an hourly basis, the reported values included in the general measurement datafile may be aggregated to reflect daily or more frequent values of each general measurement parameter.

-The reported values in each general measurement datafile must reflect general measurement data associated with the respective measurement location, point of diversion, or point of storage, as applicable.
-Diverters may submit multiple general measurement datafiles for the same measurement location, point of diversion, or point of storage.
+The reported values in each general measurement datafile must reflect general measurement data associated with the respective measurement location, point of diversion, or location where water is withdrawn or released from a qualifying reservoir, as applicable.
+Diverters may submit multiple general measurement datafiles for the same measurement location, point of diversion, or location where water is withdrawn or released from a qualifying reservoir.

 General Measurement Datafile Submission Process.
-Diverters must either submit general measurement datafiles to the board’s online reporting platform using an electronic, machine-readable template provided by the board or transmit general measurement data directly to the board’s online reporting platform.
+Diverters must either submit general measurement datafiles to the board’s online reporting platform using an electronic, machine-readable template provided by the board or transmit general measurement datafiles directly to the board’s online reporting platform.

 General Measurement Datafile Submission Schedule.
 General measurement datafiles must be submitted to the board annually as specified in chapter 2.7 of this title.
 General measurement datafiles must also be submitted within 30 days of a request by the deputy director.
 Raw device output must be made available upon request.